v-las/v-las/README.md

 - 🌱 I’m currently learning the Software testing theory, GitBash, Postman, DevTools, DBeaver, Python
 - 💞️ I have no idea what projects I’m looking for but I'll found out soon!
 - 📫 You can reach me @ [Telegram](https://t.me/v_las) | [WhatsApp](https://wa.me/79136198392) | [E-mail](mailto:mastykash.vlas@gmail.com)
 - ⬇️ Below you can see the list of my online-presentations for Vadim Ksenzov's QA Course.
 I speak in Russian about software testing theory.
-The audience is about 80 people.
+The open class audience is about 80 people.
 <details>
 <summary>👁️‍🗨️ My presentations [Click!]</summary>